AdvaniaSE/PowerShellFundamentals/10. Conditions & Loops/Detailed.md

 ---

-- Create a `switch` of today's week day and output text depending on the day
+- Create a `switch` of today's weekday and output text depending on the day
   - Monday: I miss weekends
   - Tuesday-Thursday: Just another `$_`
   - Friday-Sunday: Weekend wohoo!